- More than 10% of the world’s population has been infected

 Robert Redfield, the director of the CDC, warned the Today show in April that the fall and winter of 2020 “are going to be probably one of the most difficult times that we’ve experienced in American public health.”
 Most viruses, including common influenza, peak in the winter months.

 There are a few factors that contribute to this.
 The air is commonly drier during the winter, and that allows particles to travel more efficiently through the air.
 As most know by now, COVID-19 is often spread through respiratory droplets.
 Outdoor seating has also been a big element in keeping the percentage of people who are exposed to COVID-19 lower.
 Colder weather is sure to present a hurdle in these efforts, as people flee indoors from the winter chill.

 Winter also wears on our body’s natural defenses, according to the Atlantic.
 This compounds with seasonal depression, which is expected to surge in 2020 as well.
-With social distancing headed into its seventh month, many people are beginning to feel the wear.
-As the holidays inch closer, these feelings of isolation will only get worse.
+With social distancing headed into its ninth month, many people are beginning to feel the wear.
+As the holidays are in full swing, these feelings of isolation will only get worse.

-The only way to combat a surge in numbers is to continue doing as the world’s top experts recommend: Wear a mask, wash your hands, and continue social distancing efforts.
-And when the holidays come, do your best to avoid large crowds.
+The only way to combat a surge in numbers before the world reaches herd immunity is to continue doing as the world’s top experts recommend: Wear a mask, wash your hands, and continue social distancing efforts.
+And get vaccinated if you can.